educational-resources-and-services/bibletags-widget/widgetAPI.md

 window.bibleTagsWidget.show({
 	versions: [{
 		versionId: "esv",
-		plaintext: "In the beginning, God created the heavens and the earth.",
+		usfm: "In the beginning, God created the heavens and the earth.",
 		bookId: 1,
 		chapter: 1,
 		verse: 1,